-When I source wood for my creations I find pleasure in using wood that might normally be discarded from felled trees to off cuts from local carpentry projects and reusing it to make useful, meaningful decor, jewelry and art.
+“When I source wood for my creations I find pleasure in using wood that might normally be discarded from felled trees to local carpentry project offcuts and reusing the wood to make useful, meaningful decor, jewelry and art.”

 A big inspiration behind Turney’s latest work is a mix between Hygge and Wabi-Sabi.
 Hygge (pronounced hue-guh) is a Danish and Norwegian word for a mood of coziness and comfortable conviviality with feelings of wellness and contentment.
 Wabi-Sabi (a Japanese aesthetic) is one of appreciating beauty that is imperfect, impermanent, and incomplete in nature.

 “I love creating functional designs that have a natural flow to them.
 I start with an idea and then let my creativity take over.
 I aspire to be innovative with my designs and create something that is truly unique.
 My pieces are functional and incorporate natural materials with good energy.
 My aim is to leave as little impact on the environment as possible and I feel I achieve this in my creations.
 Mother Nature gives us beautiful materials to create with.”

 Turney has been casually creating art, jewelry and designing since she was young.
 Her background with interior design and fashion school all played a role in facilitating her current focused and dedicated artistic experience with her company Scandinavia Wolf Designs which she launched in 2014.
 She moved from Vancouver to Squamish in 2016 where she opened her home décor, art and jewelry boutique (Scandinavia Wolf Designs).